 This post was originally published in April 2019 and has been updated.

-I love a good mash-up recipe, and this taco pizza is the perfect blend of Taco Tuesday and Pizza Friday.
+I love a good mash-up recipe like Doritos Taco Salad with Catalina Dressing and these Cheeseburger Salad Bowls.
+This taco pizza is the perfect blend of Taco Tuesday and Pizza Friday.

 - Ready-to-use pizza crusts add ease and convenience.